-Effective June 1, the rate will be adjusted for the next three months from its current $1.54 per hundred cubic feet (Ccf) to $1.49 per Ccf for residential customers.
-The new rate includes what PGW pays for the gas and will stay in effect through September 1, 2013.
+Effective March 1, natural gas rates will be adjusted for the next three months from its current $1.13 per hundred cubic feet (Ccf) to $1.14 per Ccf for residential customers.
+The new rate includes what PGW pays for the gas and will stay in effect through May 31, 2016.

-For the average residential heating customer, the change lowers their PGW bill by 2.6 percent per month, approximately, and equates to savings of $37.64 per year.
+For the average residential heating customer using 830 Ccf, the change raises their PGW bill by approximately $0.80 per month, an increase of $9.60 per year.

-This increase reflects what PGW pays for gas, without markup.
+This increase reflects what PGW pays for gas.
+There is no markup.
 Our rates are made up of two factors: